teen drinking

 Why It’s So Important To Avoid Giving Teens Alcohol and Drugs.

-This sounds like a no-brainer: “Don’t give kids drugs or alcohol.”
+This sounds like a no-brainer: “Don’t give kids alcohol.”

 But then you remember the parents (and it may have been your own parents, or your philosophy) that intentionally expose their own kids to drinking alcohol inside their homes.